iAmWillShepherd/CSCI-E-34/README.md

 The business problem that has the biggest impact to a trainer's bottom line is client count, which is constrained by time.
 My hypothesis is that decreasing the amount of time spent managing client progress will increase the number of clients a trainer can take on.

 The problem I will focus on for athletes is loss of data.
-Notebooks are prone to be lost, especially after an intense workout.
-That along with the generally inconveniences of having to carry pen **and** paper around the gym and trying to log  progress without a decent writing surface.
+Notebooks are prone to be lost, especially after an intense workout, and is generally inconvenient having to carry around pen and paper  to log workout progress.

 > What would your users consider to be the characteristics of a good solution, or of a good pleasurable state?

-1. Tracking progress is **simple AF** - Gyms can be busy environment and workout can often include a time component, so any good solution must support quickly logging progress too avoid derailing the workout.
+1. Creating and sharing a workout program is **seamless** - Since I am trying to solve for time, the experience of creating a program and getting it out to clients has to be less painful than the status quo
-2. Creating and sharing a workout program is **seamless** - Since I am trying to solve for time, the experience of creating a program and getting it out to clients has to be less painful than the status quo
+2. Tracking progress is **simple AF** - Gyms can be busy environment and workout can often include a time component, so any good solution must support quickly logging progress too avoid derailing the workout.
 3. Limited amount of required data entry - Workouts are typically pretty repetive so there is ample oppurtunity to off-load some amount of data entry.